You'll be surprised at the difference between bone broth and stock and broth.

-Stocks also typically cook for relatively shorter times than bone broths.
+Stocks also typically cook for relatively shorter times.
 They can be simmered for 2-5 hours, although some chefs prefer a longer simmer.
 Some will even leave them over night.

 The difference between stock and broth

-The difference between stock and broth is that broth is simply meat simmered in water.
+The difference between stock and broth is that broth is simply meat simmered in water while stock has more ingredients.
 At least historically that's what it was.

 Stocks use all scraps including bones, vegetables and some meat, while broth's are made using mainly meat scraps.

 The other difference between stock and broth is the cook time.